background

 The pure-play boutiques can only provide advisory services, although certain EBs have started to diversify their revenue sources, such as Evercore’s acquisition of ISI Group.

-Boutiques, having no such conflict, can thus help the client secure the “cheapest” financing by helping the client solicit a broad range of potential financing options.
+The elite boutiques, having no such conflict, can thus help the client secure the “cheapest” financing by helping the client solicit a broad range of potential financing options.

-Who are the Most Prestigious Investment Banks in 2024?
+Who are the Most Prestigious Investment Banks?

 The following table lists the top bulge brackets and elite boutiques at the forefront of the investment banking industry, considered the most prestigious firms as of 2024.